 With a curveball that defied physics and a competitive fire that defined an era, he anchored the Dodgers' rotation for a generation as the most dominant pitcher of his time.

-Clayton Kershaw didn't just pitch; he authored a masterclass in sustained excellence from the mound at Dodger Stadium.
-Drafted straight out of high school, the left-hander from Texas combined a ferocious competitive streak with a surgical fastball and a buckling curveball—dubbed 'Public Enemy No. 1'—that became the most feared pitch in baseball.
+Clayton Kershaw won three Cy Young Awards and the 2014 National League MVP, a rarity for a pitcher.
+Drafted straight out of high school, the Texas left-hander combined a ferocious competitive streak with a surgical fastball and a buckling curveball—dubbed 'Public Enemy No. 1'—that became the most feared pitch in baseball.
 For over a decade, his starts were events, marked by pristine mechanics and an almost predictable dominance.
-He collected Cy Young Awards and an MVP season, a rarity for a pitcher, while carrying the Dodgers to annual postseason contention.
-His legacy, cemented by a World Series title in 2020, is one of historic regular-season numbers and a personal quest for October glory, making him the unequivocal face of a Dodgers golden age.
+He carried the Dodgers to annual postseason contention.
+Kershaw finished with a 2.48 career ERA and 2,944 strikeouts.
+He won a World Series title in 2020.
+His historic regular-season numbers and personal quest for October glory made him the face of a Dodgers golden age.

 1981–1996